Part 9: How To Answer Comprehension Questions

 When writing a concluding statement make sure that you address the key points of the question by including the keywords or synonyms in your response.

-If you want to test your comprehension skills and see how your new skills work, try our practice comprehension Test!
+If you want to test your comprehension skills and see how your new skills work, try our practice comprehension test at the top of the page!

 Need help putting your skills into practice?

-Develop your English techniques and skills and boost your confidence with our Year 7 English Courses!
+Develop your English skills and techniques and boost your confidence with our Year 7 English Courses!

-Now you know what to do, let’s go through a sample text and questions.
+Now you know how to answer comprehension questions, let’s practise with a sample text and questions.

 How to answer comprehension questions – Sample response

-So you can really grasp how to answer comprehension questions, let’s look at a sample text and questions:
+Now you know how to answer comprehension questions, let’s practise with a sample text and questions.

 Sample text: Langston Hughes – ‘Dreams’